v9joshi/Obstacle-avoiding-agents/Open accesss code/ReadMe.txt

     d) Avoid collisions with other agents.

 Simulation Parameters can be changed by affecting the following variables -
-    1) Model selection     - 0 = discrete zones of behavior; 1 = continuous variant; 2 = burst-and-coast modification of 0
+    1) modelSelection      - 0 = discrete zones of behavior; 1 = continuous variant; 2 = burst-and-coast modification of 0
     2) totalSimulationTime - Total simulation time in seconds
     3) simStepTime         - Step time for the simulation in seconds
     4) numStepsPerUpdate   - Number of simulation steps each agent takes before changing its desired heading.